 A home equity lender’s time-to-funding is how long it takes them to deliver the money to you after approving your loan.
 If time is of the essence with your loan, this will be an important factor to check.

-What do home equity loans reviews say about their customer service?
+What do reviews say about the home equity lender’s customer service?

 Your experience with a home equity loan matters.
 Look for lenders who makes it easy and convenient to apply, originate, repay, and manage the loan.
 User-friendly online account dashboards, mobile apps, live chat services, and quality customer service all help to make the loan process more enjoyable.

 Check what other borrowers say about lenders by reading SuperMoney’s free home equity loan reviews and company ratings.